Transfer and Norm for Finite Group Schemes: The transfer

 In \cite{MR1375579}, the author states and proves a double coset formula for unimodular cocommutative Hopf algebras, generalizing Mackey's classical result for finite groups, see for example \cite[3.6.3(iv)]{benson}.
 In this subsection we present the translation of the formula from the language of Hopf algebras to that of group schemes, referring the reader to \cite[4.18 \& 4.19]{MR1375579} for the proof and more details.

 Throughout this subsection, we assume that the ground field $k$ is algebraically closed, and that the group scheme $G$ as well as all of its subgroup schemes are unimodular.
-All transfer maps considered are defined on modules, as in comment (2) following Definition \ref{def:transfer}.
+All transfer maps considered are defined on invariant subspaces of modules, as in comment (2) following Definition \ref{def:transfer}, but they are only well-defined up to non-zero scalar multiple.

 Let $K,H$ be closed subgroup schemes of $G$.
 The quotient $G/H$ of the right action of $H$ on $G$, see \cite[I.5.5-I.5.6]{MR2015057}, is an affine $k$-scheme, \cite[III.\S3.5.4]{MR0302656}, with coordinate algebra $k[G/H]=\;^Hk[G]$.
 The left action of $K$ on $G$ induces a left action on $G/H$; one may then form the quotient $K \backslash G / H$, which is also an affine $k$-scheme, \cite[III.12, Theorem 1]{MumfordAbelian}, with coordinate algebra $k[K \backslash G / H]=\;^Hk[G]^K$. \begin{definition} In the above notation, $K \backslash G / H$ will be referred to as a {\em double coset scheme}. \end{definition}